The Bankrate promise

 |You won’t pay high interest rates

 |Can withdraw cash at an ATM for no charge

 Sometimes people hear “cash versus credit” and assume it means “credit cards versus paper money.”
 The truth is that debit cards are largely the same as cash.
 These days, “cash” refers to any money already in your possession, such as the money in a checking or savings account.

 When you’re comparing credit cards and debit cards, here’s where debit could come out ahead:

 When you’re trying to stay out of debt

-When it comes to pulling out cash, debit cards (or ATM cards) are by far the most viable option.
+If you need to withdraw money at an ATM, debit cards are by far the most viable option.
 When you take out cash against your credit card’s limit, you must pay back the money borrowed.
-But the catch is this: The interest rate for a cash advance is always much higher than the interest rate on credit card purchases, and there’s no grace period.
+But the catch is this: The interest rate for a cash advance is much higher than the interest rate on credit card purchases, and there’s no grace period.
 Meaning, that cash advance will start accruing interest immediately.

-If you have the option to pull out cash from your debit card, do so.
+If you can pull out cash from your debit card, do so.
 You can avoid unnecessary fees and interest charges by going this route.
 If you can visit an ATM that is associated with your bank, you most likely won’t pay any fees at all.

 When you want to save money on interest

 The average credit card interest rate is currently hovering around 19.5 percent, making it quite costly to carry a balance on a credit card.
 If you’re currently working on paying off your high-interest credit card debt, put your card aside and use your debit card for the time being.
 But continue to pay down your balance or else your credit score will take a hit.